Using sqlc and goose

 First, we need to write the database migrations themselves.
 We'll dump them in a

-directory, but you can put them anywhere you like.
+./data/sql/migrations/ directory, but you can put them anywhere you like.

-Note, the demo repository uses a few advanced features of goose
+Note, the demo repository uses a few advanced features of goose that are not strictly necessary,

-such as embedding SQL files in a binary (//go:embed *.sql
+such as embedding SQL files in a binary (//go:embed *.sql), using Go migrations, and building up a

-custom goose.Provider
+custom goose.Provider.

 Alright, moving on.
 Here's an example of a migration file: